devtop/php.codesamples/README.md

 # php.codesamples
 Some interesting code samples made by Tobias Ranft 2015.
 You can see the result at [phpcodesamples.ranft.biz](http://phpcodesamples.ranft.biz).
+The whole project is continuously integrated and deployed.

 ## Maybe you want to hire me?
 Have a look at my [CV](http://ranft.biz/cv/cv_en.php).